 () A5.2.
 The Bidder certifies having submitted the Agreement to Implement Employment Equity (LAB1168) to ESDC-Labour.
-As this is a condition to contract award, proceed to completing the form Agreement to Implement Employment Equity
+As this is a condition to contract award, proceed to completing the form Agreement to Implement Employment Equity (LAB1168), duly signing it, and transmit it to ESDC-Labour.

-B. Check only one of the following: () B1.
+B. Check only one of the following:

+() B1.
 The Bidder is not a Joint Venture.

+OR

-OR () B2.
+() B2.
 The Bidder is a Joint Venture and each member of the Joint Venture must provide the Contracting Authority with a completed annex Federal Contractors Program for Employment Equity - Certification.
 (Refer to the Joint Venture section of the Standard Instructions)